SeppeBudenaers/SeppeBudenaers/README.md

 #### Freelancer |🎓 Electronic Engineering Student | 🔌 Hardware & software Enthusiast

 ### 👨‍💻 About Me:
 I'm a dedicated electronic engineering student with a strong passion for technology.
-Currently pursuing my Electronic Engineering degree, I'm excited to apply my theoretical knowledge and hands-on experience to create and develop ideas.
+Currently pursuing my Embedded Engineering degree, I'm excited to apply my theoretical knowledge and hands-on experience to create and develop ideas.
 My goal is to contribute to cutting-edge projects that blend the worlds of electronics and software.

 ### 🔧 Tech Stack:
 - Programming Languages: [C, C++, Python and VHDL]